-I wanted to do McGuire course a long time back before it came to India.
-I even made up my mind and contacted few people from the course so that i could travel to Ireland and pursue the course at a subsidized rate.
-But it did not materialize because traveling and staying there would cost me too much to afford at that point in time.
+I wanted to do the McGuire course a long time back before it came to India.
+I even made up my mind and contacted a few people from the course so that I could travel to Ireland and pursue the course at a subsidized rate.
+But it did not materialize because travelling and staying there would cost me too much to afford at that point in time.

-I was very excited when i first heard that McGuire course made it to India.
-I missed the course in Bangalore because i did not know when it happened there.
-I then learnt that the next course will happen in delhi and then mumbai.
-I immediately enrolled for the mumbai course because it was closer to me.
+I was very excited when I first heard that the McGuire course made it to India.
+I missed the course in Bangalore because I did not know when it happened there.
+I then learnt that the next course will happen in Delhi and then Mumbai.
+I immediately enrolled on the Mumbai course because it was closer to me.
 I even cut short my honeymoon for this course.

 The McGuire course, I would say would be one of the best things which has happened to me in a very long time.
 The key is to persevere and that’s exactly what I intend to do moving forward.